TobiasTymkiw/TobiasTymkiw/README.md

 - I recently graduated as a Full-Stack Developer.
-- 🌱 I’m currently learning new languajes such as typescript and python.
+- 🌱 I’m currently learning new languajes such as typescript and javascript.
 - 🐱‍🏍 I’m looking to collaborate on projects with other people where I can make use of technical and soft skills .
 - 📍  I’m located in Resistencia, Chaco, Argentina 🧉.
 - 📩 Contact with me via: